-SIL originally issued 208 million ordinary shares of £1 each, however, in September 2022, 170 million shares were cancelled and extinguished by special resolution.
-This reduced the number of shares to 38 million.
-The ordinary shares have attached to them full voting, dividend and capital distribution rights.
-The ordinary shares do not confer any rights of redemption.
+SIL has 38 million £1 shares in issue which have attached to them full voting, dividend and capital distribution rights.
+The shares do not confer any rights of redemption.

-As at 31 December 2023, all SIL shares were held by SFHL.
-On 19 February 2024, ownership of SIL was transferred to SHL, SFHL's parent company.
+As at 31 December 2024, all SIL shares were held by SHL.